Mrrvm/os_lusiadas_2/content/grounds.md

 ## Rhizomatic methodologies for rewriting

-Obviously, as a white Portuguese person, the idea of "retelling our history" can become quite biased and can looked quite dangerous from afar, given the point I am trying to make.
-Thus, the methodology use is of utmost importance.
-Thus, I intend to guide this process through the frameworks delineated by Édouard Glissant in Poetics of Relation.
+As a white Portuguese person, the idea of "retelling our history" is biased and can be looked at dangerously from afar.
+Thus, the methodology use is of utmost importance in this work.
+I intend to guide the process through the frameworks delineated by Édouard Glissant in Poetics of Relation.
 ### Why the rhizome matters?
 references: [[Rhizome - Gille Deleuze]]
 ### What is experimental writing and how can it be applied as tool in this context?